Adelphia Communications Corporation: Buffalo Sabres and sports broadcasting

 In addition to its cable interests, Adelphia had substantial interests in the sporting world.
 In 1990, it launched Empire Sports Network, a regional sports network serving central and western New York.
 Adelphia supplemented Empire with a sports radio station, WNSA, in 2000.
 As an individual, John Rigas acquired the ownership of the National Hockey League (NHL)'s Buffalo Sabres hockey club in 1997.
 At least some of the misappropriated Adelphia funds were being used to subsidize the Sabres, who were consistently losing money at the time.

 On the day John Rigas and his sons were arrested, the NHL seized control of the Sabres franchise.
 The team remained a ward of the league until 2003, when Tom Golisano purchased the team.
-WNSA was sold off in 2004 and is now WLKK.
+WNSA was sold off in 2004 and is now WGR-FM.
 Empire Sports limped along until 2005, when it was finally shut down; its sports rights were split between MSG (which acquired the Sabres television rights) and Time Warner Cable Sports (which acquired most of the remaining assets and shut down in 2017).